skuzzle/restrict-imports-enforcer-rule/CONTRIBUTING.md

 issue before implementing any new feature and sending a pull request.
 I'm happy to discuss your idea and give advice on how to best implement it.

-If your idea is accepted, simply send the PR targetting the *development* branch.
+If your idea is accepted, simply send the PR targeting the *development* branch.

 ## Local Development